 Rosalind Segal, MD, PhD

-Rosalind ‘Roz’ Segal, HMS professor of neurobiology at Dana Farber Cancer Institute, became dean for graduate education effective Aug.
-1, 2019.
+Rosalind ‘Roz’ Segal, professor of neurobiology at Harvard Medical School and Dana-Farber Cancer Institute, became dean for graduate education in 2019.
 Dr. Segal is an accomplished scientist whose research spans neuroscience and cancer biology.
 Her research group at Dana-Farber focuses on growth-factor pathways critical for brain development, determining how these pathways are hijacked in brain cancers and in associated neurologic disorders, the disease mechanisms she identifies having direct therapeutic implications.

 As dean for graduate education, Dr. Segal is responsible for the strategy, oversight and coordination of graduate education at HMS.
-This includes the PhD degree programs, which are primarily based at HMS but students are enrolled in the Harvard Graduate School of Arts and Sciences, and the master’s degree programs, which are administered by HMS.
+This includes the doctoral degree programs, which are primarily based at HMS with students enrolled in the Harvard Graduate School of Arts and Sciences, and the master’s degree programs, which are administered by HMS.

 Dr. Segal’s priorities include enhanced mentoring of students, focused efforts to expand diversity and inclusion, and increased cohesiveness among HMS graduate programs.
 She works collaboratively with faculty and administrative leadership to ensure that HMS continues to provide some of the nation’s preeminent training programs.

 Dr. Segal earned her undergraduate degree in biochemistry at Harvard-Radcliffe College, her doctorate in cell biology from Rockefeller University, and her medical degree from Cornell University Medical College.
-She joined the HMS faculty after completing postdoctoral training at Beth Israel Deaconess Medical Center, the Harvard Longwood Neurology Program, Boston Children’s Hospital, Dana-Farber and the Massachusetts Institute of Technology.
+She joined the HMS faculty after completing postdoctoral training at Beth Israel Deaconess Medical Center, the Harvard Longwood Neurology Program, Boston Children’s Hospital, Dana-Farber, and MIT.